Thomas-Boutin/flutter-lp/project/project.md

 ### Step 2 : Create an app in your developer account

-This will give you the secrets required to call the API
+- This will give you the secrets required to call the API
+- You can provide whatever you want as a website URL

 ### Step 3 : Create a new project